jkrol1/stock-dashboard/README.md

 Application was developed according to the MVC pattern.
 BEM naming convention was used for CSS.

-src directory contains JavaScript code before bundling with Webpack and converting with Babel.

 # Technologies used

-ES6+ JavaScript, AJAX, plotly.js library, Webpack, Babel, HTML5, CSS3.
+ES6+ JavaScript, AJAX, plotly.js library, Webpack, HTML5, CSS3.